rbutti/ActivityScheduler/README.md

 | BeanIOCatalogParserFacadeImpl.java | An implementation of CatalogParserFacade interface that contains necessary logic to read an input activities file, unmarshals it into an Activity object and returns a catalog of all the activities found in the file. |
 | ConsoleScheduleWriterFacadeImpl.java |An implementation of the interface ScheduleWriterFacade.
 This implementation writes the Activity Schedule to an console |
 | FileScheduleWriterFacadeImpl.java| An implementation of the interface ScheduleWriterFacade.
 This implementation writes the Activity Schedule to an file.
 The file will be generated in the same location as the application jar |
 | DPSchedulerStrategy.java | A strategy implementation of the SchedulerStrategy interface.
-This implementation uses Dynamic Programming https://en.wikipedia.org/wiki/Dynamic_programming to determine the schedule and is variation of the famous knapsack programme.
+This implementation uses Dynamic Programming https://en.wikipedia.org/wiki/Dynamic_programming to determine the schedule and is variation of the famous knapsack program.
+This Strategy is designed to able to fit maximum activities to a given time period/duration
-This Strategy is designed to able to fit maximum activities to a given time period/duration |
+ |

 ### Contact Information